What are the ISO 27001 Requirements? 2023 Update

-Organizations can simplify this process by following three steps: First, identifying exactly what information is needed and by whom in order for processes to be properly completed.
+Organizations can simplify this process by following three steps: First, identifying exactly what information is needed and by whom for processes to be properly completed.
 Then, training the individuals on the appropriate methods used to acquire and access sensitive information.
-And last, evaluating the effectiveness of training through continued follow-up (or, in some cases, through formal exam or accredited certification).
+And last, evaluating the effectiveness of training through continued follow-up (or, in some cases, through formal exams or accredited certification).

-It is important for companies to evaluate the entirety of their ISMS related documentation in order to determine which documents are necessary for the overall function of the business.
+It is important for companies to evaluate the entirety of their ISMS-related documentation to determine which documents are necessary for the overall function of the business.

 Section 8: Operation